canonical/opensearch-operator/README.md

 sudo sysctl -p
 ```

-As these are not available to be set from within the container.
+As these are not available to be set within the container.

 ### Basic Usage
 To deploy a single unit of OpenSearch using its default configuration.